 Some businesses start off with the intention of a trade sale or buy-out.

 They may have involved their investors for this very reason – to build the company into attractive proposition for larger investors or organisations.

-Some investors, such as Angel Investors, may exit by selling their own shares to a third party such as:
+Some investors, such as Angel InvestorsLink opens in a new window, may exit by selling their own shares to a third party such as:

 This may be more complicated than a trade sale or buy-out, as it might require more personal negotiations.
 But the arrival of a new investor can help many earlier investors to secure their exit.